Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-5. Check the Date and Time Settings
+8. Check the Date and Time Settings

 - Select a time zone on the Time zone drop-down menu if required.

-- Alternatively, you can synchronize the clock with server by clicking Add clocks for different time zones.
+- Alternatively, you can synchronize the clock with the server by clicking Add clocks for different time zones.

 - Select the Internet Time tab, and press the Change settings button.

-- Then you can select the Synchronize with an internet time server check box and select a server from the drop-down menu.
-Click the Update Now button.
+- Then you can select the Synchronize with an Internet time server checkbox and select a server from the drop-down menu.

 - Press the Apply and OK buttons.